Culture industry: Elements

 Anything made by a person is a materialization of their labour and an expression of their intentions.
 There will also be a use value: the benefit to the consumer will be derived from its utility.
-The exchange value will reflect its utility and the conditions of the market: the prices paid by the television broadcaster or at the box office.
 Yet, the modern soap operas with their interchangeable plots and formulaic narrative conventions reflect standardized production techniques and the falling value of a mass-produced cultural product.
-Only rarely is a film released that makes a more positive impression on the general discourse and achieves a higher exchange value, e.g. Patton (1970), starring George C. Scott as the eponymous American general, was released at a time of considerable anti-war sentiment.
-The opening shot is of Patton in front of an American flag making an impassioned speech.
-This was a form of dialectic in which the audience could identify with the patriotism either sincerely (the thesis) or ironically (the antithesis) and so set the tone of the interpretation for the remainder of the film.
-However, the film is manipulating specific historical events, not only as entertainment, but also as a form of propaganda by demonstrating a link between success in strategic resource management situations and specified leadership qualities.
-Given that the subtext was instrumental and not "value-free", ethical and philosophical considerations arise.

 Normally, only high art criticizes the world outside its boundaries, but access to this form of communication is limited to the elite classes where the risks of introducing social instability are slight.
 A film like Patton is popular art which intends controversy in a world of social order and unity which, according to Adorno, is regressing into a cultural blandness.
 To Hegel, order is good a priori, i.e. it does not have to answer to those living under it.
-But, if order is disturbed?
-In Negative Dialectics, Adorno believed this tended towards progress by stimulating the possibility of class conflict.
 Marx's theory of Historical Materialism was teleological, i.e. society follows through a dialectic of unfolding stages from ancient modes of production to feudalism to capitalism to a future communism.
-But Adorno felt that the culture industry would never permit a sufficient core of challenging material to emerge on to the market that might disturb the status quo and stimulate the final communist state to emerge.
+But Adorno felt that the culture industry would never permit a sufficient core of challenging material to emerge on to the market that might disturb the status quo.